 He missed seeing the hole ahead.
 The right wheel hit the edge of it and threw the ambulance left.
 Now they were off the road and in the edge of an old no-man's-land.
 "Damn."
 The truck almost flipped on its side.
 The right wheels were off the ground.
 They all instinctively leaned right .
-Tadgh held the wheel steady.
+Tadgh held the wheel steady, his reflexes slow to respond.
 Anything else and they would have crashed.
 Gradually Tadgh tickled the wheel right and within a minute they were back on the road.
+Bloody buggering bollocks, I'm exhausted.
 He decided that comforting Morgan would have to wait.

-He realized just how tired he was.
-His reflexes were slow to respond.
-It couldn't be more than two miles ahead now.
+Squinting at the war zone ahead he said "It can't be more than two miles ahead now.